technical-zebra/Quizzapalooza/README.md

 - Competition session: Quizzes are conducted in a competitive environment with both teachers and students.
 - Efficient server-client communication: Django channels and jQuery are used for real-time communication.
 - Database integration: PostgreSQL is used for quiz data storage, while MongoDB is used for competition data storage.
-- CI/CD pipeline: A GitLab CI/CD pipeline is set up for testing, building Docker images, and deployment to Azure.
+- CI/CD pipeline: A GitLab CI/CD pipeline is set up for testing, building Docker images and store in Docker hub, and deployment to Azure.

 ## Challenges and different implementation options